monetha/verifiable-data-layer/README.md

 * Hard facts: proof of identity, proof of payments, credit score;
 * Proof of historical performance (preferred with similar people like her);
 * Recommendations from a social circle (the ones she knows);
-* Comparisons with alternatives.
+* Comparisons with alternatives;
+* Guarantee that action will be executed by _Party 2_ as expected.

-Access to the information described above becomes even more important when:
+Access to the relevant information and guarantee of proper action as described above becomes even more important when:

 * The cost of transaction is close to the person's limits (e.g. with the monthly income of $1000, a transaction for $100 or $9000 would lead to a completely different decision making process);
 * Emotion is tied to a transaction (e.g. hiring a nanny, buying a pet, renting your car/flat, selling something of sentimental value, getting a mortgage, choosing a roommate, etc.)